 As thousands of reviewers concur, the pan takes a while to pre-heat owing to the material and its size, but then it does not lose any of the heat for as long as it is in use.
 Because it comes pre-seasoned, it retains the original flavor of food, and your food will not stick for as long as you take good care of it.

 It measures 10.25-inch, which fits your meats and vegetables well when you fry, bake, or even sauté them.
 The main handle is sturdy and has ample space for storage.
 Opposite the main handle is a helper handle for handling whenever you want to transfer it from the stove.

-If you prefer slightly larger-sized, you can take a look at the 12-inch Lodge L10SK3 cast iron skillet.
+If you prefer slightly larger-sized, you can take a look at the 12-inch Lodge L10SK3 review.